orzklv/web/content/blog/static-flake/index.md

 }
 ```

 Alright, looks good!
-Now, let's say to Nix where it should locate all source codes of our static website.
-Well, as I've shown you before above, I got my website inside `src` folder at the root of our project.
-So, this will be my source code location for nix package:
+Now, let's say to Nix where it should locate all source code of our static website.
+Well, as I've shown you before, I got my website inside `src` folder at the root of our project.
+So, this will be my path for source code:

 ```nix, hl_lines=8
 {